Joy-yuan/Rotten_Tomato_Project/README.md

 #### 1.Scrap data & Data cleaning

+We also scraped all top reviews from movie critics for each movie from 2014 to 2018 in the "top 100 movies" list from that year.
 ### 2. Basic Analysis & Visualization

 We analyzed the box office distribution, genre trend, rating distribution and director explorations.